mahdi-rezainiya/html-css/README.md

 # html-css
-this is just a training file for html &amp; css
+# this is just a training file for html & css
+# this directory contains animations & color designs & website designs & login forms